 The boundary between the states remained in dispute until 1980 when the United States Supreme Court accepted Von Schmidt's survey from Lake Tahoe north to Oregon.
 The court rejected his boundary line from Lake Tahoe south to the Colorado River in favor of a later survey by the United States Coast and Geodetic Survey.

 Location.
-39° Touch for map.
+39° 31.475′ N, 120° 0.122′ W. Marker is near Verdi, Nevada, in Washoe County.
+Marker is on Dog Valley Road (Henness Pass Road), on the left when traveling west.
 The marker stands on the California/Nevada border in Von Schmidt Monument Historic Park on a quiet, rural road that is named Dog Valley Road in Nevada and Henness Pass Road in California.
+Touch for map.
 Marker is in this post office area: Verdi NV 89439, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Henness Pass Road (here, next to this marker); Truckee/Donner Trail (here, next to this marker); Overview (here, next to this marker); The Town of Crystal Peak (here, next to this marker); Verdi Veterans Memorial (approx. 0.2 miles away); Henness Pass Road O'Neill Station (approx. 0.3 miles away); Crystal Peak Toll Bridge (approx. 0.4 miles away); Truckee Trail - Rocky Ravine (approx. 0.6 miles away).
+Henness Pass Road (here, next to this marker); Truckee/Donner Trail (here, next to this marker); Overview (here, next to this marker); The Town of Crystal Peak (here, next to this marker); Verdi Veterans Memorial (approx. 0.2 miles away); Crystal Peak Toll Bridge (approx. 0.4 miles away); Truckee Trail - Rocky Ravine (approx. 0.6 miles away in California); Verdi (approx. Ύ mile away).
 Touch for a list and map of all markers in Verdi.

 Regarding Von Schmidt.
 The boundary marker was listed on the National Register of Historic Places in 1981 under the name 1872 California-Nevada State Boundary Marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 28, 2016, by Alvis Hendley of San Francisco, California.
-This page has been viewed 246 times since then and 15 times this year.
+It was originally submitted on April 28, 2016, by Alvis Hendley of San Francisco, California.
+This page has been viewed 353 times since then and 31 times this year.
 Photos: 1, 2, 3, 4. submitted on April 28, 2016, by Alvis Hendley of San Francisco, California. • Syd Whittle was the editor who published this page.